zikaiLin/ziklin/_posts/2021-01-02-heatmap_plotly2.md

 ## Scale

-Sometimes users will found themselves in such pain when they are trying to adjust the range of colorscale, because it is not documented in the official website.
-For instance, in the volcano data, the temperature is usually considered to be greater than 0F, therefore, it will be misleading if we plot it in blue.
+Sometimes users might found themselves in such pain when they try to adjust the range of colorscale in plotly, because it is not well-documented on the official website.
+For instance, in the volcano dataset, the temperature is usually considered to be greater than 0F.
+Therefore, it will be misleading if we plot it in blue color when temperature is greater than 0.

 Fortunately, it is possible to adjust the range of your colorscale by specifying two arguments in plot_ly function.

 - **zauto**: if you specify this option to FALSE, then plotly won't automatically adjust the colorscale in your heatmap.
 - **zmax**: the upper bound of your colorscale.